langchain-ai/langchain-google/libs/vertexai/README.md

 * Adjust `temperature` to control creativity (higher values increase randomness).
 * Use `max_output_tokens` to limit the length of the generated code.
-* `code-bison` and similar models are optimized for code generation tasks in Vertex AI.
+* Gemini models are well-suited for code generation tasks with advanced understanding of programming concepts.

----